Taliban attack breaks months of quiet in Kabul

 There were conflicting reports about what happened next, but the insurgents did not manage to enter the compound.

-Taliban spokesman Zabihullah Mujahid said on Twitter: "This attack was carried out on a foreign invaders' convoy and also the important Green Village center."
+Taliban spokesman Zabihullah Mujahid said on Twitter: "This attack was carried out on a foreign invaders' convoy and also the important Green Village centre."

 The attack follows the capture of a senior Pakistani Taliban commander, Latif Mehsud, by U.S. forces in Afghanistan several weeks ago, an operation that angered the insurgent group as well as the Afghan government.